opensearch-project/documentation-website/_api-reference/cat/cat-tasks.md

 ---
 layout: default
-title: cat tasks
+title: CAT tasks
 parent: CAT API

 nav_order: 70
 has_children: false
 ---

-# cat tasks
+# CAT tasks
 Introduced 1.0
 {: .label .label-purple }

-The cat tasks operation lists the progress of all tasks currently running on your cluster.
+The CAT tasks operation lists the progress of all tasks currently running on your cluster.

 ## Example